jasonbayton/11ty/_src/blog/2018/12/year-in-review-2018.md

 I also attended and presented at Wandera’s [Level](https://www.youtube.com/watch?v=OxreOz3PQBM) event:

+<iframe allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen="" frameborder="0" height="281" loading="lazy" src="https://www.youtube.com/embed/OxreOz3PQBM?feature=oembed" width="500"></iframe>
+*Here’s the presentation*

-<figure class="wp-block-embed-youtube wp-block-embed is-type-video is-provider-youtube wp-embed-aspect-16-9 wp-has-aspect-ratio"><div class="wp-block-embed__wrapper"><iframe allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen="" frameborder="0" height="281" loading="lazy" src="https://www.youtube.com/embed/OxreOz3PQBM?feature=oembed" width="500"></iframe></div><figcaption>*Here’s the presentation*</figcaption></figure>And of course I attended a number of vendor events, sat on the committee of the first DroidCon [Android Enterprise Summit](https://www.de.droidcon.com/enterprise-summit) and did a good few sessions through the year with Google, too!
+And of course I attended a number of vendor events, sat on the committee of the first DroidCon [Android Enterprise Summit](https://www.de.droidcon.com/enterprise-summit) and did a good few sessions through the year with Google, too!

 It’ll be tough to beat next year, but I’m going to try anyway!